Dekoder-py/PyWeather/README.md

 ```

 You'll need to enter an API key from [Tomorrow.io](https://docs.tomorrow.io/reference/welcome) at runtime, or create a
-.env file with the following:
+.env file with the following (prior to running):

 ```dotenv
 TOMORROW_IO_API=*YOURKEYHERE*